GetStream/stream-firebase-extensions/activity-feeds-store/README.md

 #### Additional setup

-Before installing this extension, make sure that you've [set up Firebase Authentication](https://firebase.google.com/docs/auth) in your Firebase project.
+Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

 You must also have a Stream Activity Feeds app set up before installing this extension.
 You can do so on the [Stream](https://getstream.io/) site.